 For example, AI models may be prone to "hallucinations", where the AI tool might create outputs which are nonsensical or completely inaccurate.
 AI hallucination types can include content that appears trustworthy or authoritative - such as references to scholarly articles or detailed case studies - that are fabrications.

-Considerations regarding policies, procedures and licensing agreements when using AI Chatbots
+Policies, procedures and licensing agreements

 Can I use AI to create images?